OleErikPeistorpet/OE-Lib/README.md

 ### Visual Studio specific

 For better display of dynarray and the iterators in the Visual Studio debugger, copy `oe_lib2.natvis` to:
-`<My Documents>\Visual Studio 2015\Visualizers`.
+`Documents\Visual Studio 20**\Visualizers`.
 You can also just add `oe_lib2.natvis` to the project instead.

-While usually faster than the Visual C++ standard library, performance can be an issue even for debug builds.
-If so, try setting inline function expansion to `/Ob1`, Basic Runtime Checks to default, and/or an environment variable `_NO_DEBUG_HEAP=1`.

-### Other

-If not using Boost, you need to manually define OEL_NO_BOOST for some old compilers (GCC 4 and Visual Studio 2015).
+For Visual Studio 2015, you need to manually define OEL_NO_BOOST if not using Boost.

-To use dense matrixes, quaternions, etc. from the Eigen library efficiently in dynarray: include `optimize_ext/eigen_dense.h`